qianfeng2/cUps/README.md

 Rscript scripts/classify_upsABC.R your_output_dir
 ```

-The python script is to generate the log-likelihood of query sequences for every profile HMM, it outputs three tables (PAD.csv, PBD.csv and PCD.csv) representating the results under upsA, upsB and upsC group.
+The python script is to generate the log-likelihood of query sequences for every profile HMM of reference categories.
+This script outputs three tables (PAD.csv, PBD.csv and PCD.csv) representating the results under upsA, upsB and upsC group.
 For every table, each row refers to a query sequence, each column refers to a DBLα subclass, the entry is the log-likelihood value.

 The R script is to calculate the posterior probabilities for each query sequence.
 The reference data is replaceable.
+The final result is shown at classification_result.csv.

 As a toy example, [results](https://github.com/qianfeng2/cUps/tree/main/results) folder provides all the middle and final output files for the example.fasta stored in [query_data](https://github.com/qianfeng2/cUps/tree/main/query_data) folder.